HyperDbg/docs/commands/debugging-commands/load.md

 ---
-description: Description of 'cpu' command in HyperDbg.
+description: Description of 'load' command in HyperDbg.
 ---

 # load \(load the kernel modules\)